gmauro/ansible-ice/README.md

 # Ansible Ice
-Ansible role to install [Ice](https://zeroc.com/products/ice) on Ubuntu  systems.
+Ansible role to install [Ice](https://zeroc.com/products/ice) into a Debian or Ubuntu system.